assemkdv/hacktcu-landing-page/README.md

 ## What I Would Improve

-If I had more time, I would:
 - Save RSVP data so it doesn't reset on refresh
 - Improve the mobile navigation (like adding a menu)
 - Add more animations to make the site feel smoother

-## Author

-Assem Kadirova